 By leveraging Scan Essentials, you’ll see an increase in workflow efficiency, better integration between project stages —from site surveys to design, construction, and post-construction—supporting greater success on complex projects.
 Here are some of the top features that we’re especially excited about:

-- Adjust color and transparency with the intuitive Point Cloud Manager
+* Adjust colour and transparency with the intuitive Point Cloud Manager

-- Significantly speed up your modeling process by incorporating configurable 3D Warehouse models onto your point cloud
+* Significantly speed up your modelling process by incorporating configurable 3D Warehouse models onto your point cloud

 Scan Essentials also plays nice; it is interoperable with a wide range of industry hardware and software including all of Trimble’s 3D laser scanners, other laser scanners, and even photogrammetry datasets from drones!

 Don’t have access to laser scanners or drones?
 No worries.
 With Scan Essentials, you can import PLY file formats generated from scanning applications on mobile devices (e.g. iPhone 12 and iPad Pro).
 Scan Essentials truly makes the scan-to-BIM workflow accessible to everyone.

 Visual learner?
 See how to use Scan Essentials in your workflow.

 SketchUp + Scan Essentials In Practice

 We knew importing point cloud data would facilitate some incredible workflows, but as always, we are so impressed with the level of work produced by our SketchUp community.

 We asked Colorado-based SketchUp expert and landscape architect Daniel Tal, to share insights about his work importing scan data from drones right into SketchUp via Scan Essentials.